 A make ahead casserole consisting of vegetables and a creamy sauce – served as a side or a main, this casserole will most certainly get vegetables onto your table and into the bellies of your loved ones.
-This dish can easily be reheated without loosing any of the creaminess, cheesiness, or texture!
+This dish can easily be reheated without losing any of the creaminess, cheesiness, or texture!

 Oh, Make Ahead Creamy Vegetable Casserole, where do I start?
 I could have eaten this entire dish!
 Oh, sweet Lord, it’s absolutely delicious!
 I love the combination of the cauliflower, the green beans, the carrots, the green peas, and the corn – all tossed with a thick, creamy mushroom sauce.
 It was so hard to wait until these photos were taken before digging in with the biggest spoon I could find!

 It’s meals like this that make cooking more enjoyable.
 It’s the simple, inexpensive ingredients, coupled with next to no technique, and gorgeous, mouth-watering results.
 This side will be my new equivalent of a green bean casserole for all future Thanksgivings to come.